3 people walking towards the camera

 1. Who needs to take MATH1003, MATH1005, MATH1013, MATH1115, or MATH1113?

-2. Who needs to take Maths Bridging Modules?
+2. Who needs to take Maths Bridging Course?

-The short answer to question (2) is that any student who needs or wants to take any of the Mathematics courses offered by the ANU as part of their degree program, but does not have the required prerequisite knowledge, should take one or more of the Maths bridging modules running in January-February.
+The short answer to question (2) is that any student who needs or wants to take MATH1003 and/or MATH1013 as part of their degree program, but does not have the required prerequisite knowledge, should take the Maths Bridging Course running in January-February.
 Below we address (1) by providing a brief summary of each of our first year Maths courses.

 MATH1115 (Advanced Mathematics and Applications I) is part of the MSI advanced level stream.
 Students who think they might do Honours in Mathematics at the end of their degree should enrol in this course.
 However, taking MATH1115 does not mean that you have to do an honours year in Mathematics.
 The honours level courses are intended for those who want an in-depth understanding of mathematics.
 They are not just meant for mathematics students; many physics, engineering and actuarial students also take the advanced level courses.
 A number of students who complete Honours in Mathematics go on to study in a variety of other areas.
 For example some students may complete a PhD in Quantitative Biology.

 MATH1013 (Mathematics and Applications 1) is our mainstream first year course taken by many STEM (science, technology, engineering and mathematics) students.
 Although Mathematics is the final letter in ‘STEM’, it ranks first in importance because it is the foundation on which the three other disciplines are built!
 MATH1013 (or, at a more advanced level, MATH1115) covers single variable calculus and introductory linear algebra, and is a required prerequisite or co-requisite for many ANU courses in engineering, physics, quantitative biology, and environmental modelling.
 Typically, students taking MATH1013/1115 progress to MATH1014/1116 in second semester.
-Students who lack the required prerequisites to enroll in MATH1013 should complete Bridging Module 2 (and possibly also Bridging Module 1).
+Students who lack the required prerequisites to enroll in MATH1013 should complete the Maths Bridging Course.

 If students are taking an Advanced Computing, Information Technology or Software Engineering degree, then they may be required to take MATH1005 (Discrete Mathematical Models) or MATH6005 instead of, or in addition to, other mathematics courses (check with the relevant area).
-Bridging Module 1 will prepare students for MATH1005 or MATH6005 if they lack the required prerequisites.
+The topics in the Maths Bridging Course have not been selected specifically to prepare students for MATH1005 or MATH6005, but the course will boost general mathematics skills and may therefore be of value to students who plan to take these courses but are not confident in their general mathematics skills.

 MATH1003 (Algebra and Calculus Methods) is required in several Science Majors and also provides a pathway to higher level mathematics courses.
-Bridging Module 1 is designed for students wishing to take this course but who lack the required prerequisites.
+The Maths Bridging Course is designed for students wishing to take this course but who lack the required prerequisites.

 MATH1113 (Mathematical Foundations for Actuarial Studies) is chiefly required by students enrolled in programs offered by the ANU Research School of Finance, Actuarial Studies & Statistics.
-Students who do not have the necessary prerequisites would need to take Bridging Module 3 (and possibly also Bridging Module 2).
+Students who do not have the necessary prerequisites to take this course are advised to take the Maths Bridging Course and consider taking MATH1013 and MATH1014 instead of MATH1113.

 Diagnostic Test